DAILY BEST KNOWLEDGE

 A walk outside also means exposure to natural light, which is good for the daily rhythm and increases serotonin.
 This hormone is crucial in “feeling awake, alert, and emotionally zoned.”
 You will even find that a simple 10-minute walk affects your mood and clarity.

 If walking is not your style, consider gentle stretching, yoga, or bodyweight exercises.
 These activities wake up your muscles, release tension, and prepare your mind for focused work.
-Research published by the American Psychological Association demonstrates that regular physical activity enhances memory and problem-solving skills.
+Regular physical activity enhances memory and problem-solving skills.

 The Science Behind Movement and Clarity